usgs-bis/nfhp-2015-place-name-summaries/README.md

-*** DRAFT *** Code Used to Summarize the National Fish Habitat Partnership's National Inland Assessment of Fish Habitat Condition (2015) to ecological and jurisdictional units.
+*** DRAFT *** Code Used to Summarize the National Fish Habitat Partnership's National Inland Assessment of Fish Habitat Condition (2015) to Ecological and Jurisdictional units.
 ===============================================================================================================

 -----------